Camineet/JavaScript-Unit-Testing/README.md

 array_functions
 ---------------

 I've rewritten of all of JavaScript's baked-in array functions with hand-made versions and tested them.
-The code for these serves as a good example of my test writing abilities.
+The code for these serves as a good example of my unit testing abilities.

 isPrototypeOf
 -------------